-This is a popular but sometimes expensive fruit that can be found in small quantities at local grocery stores or in boxes at fruit/vegetable markets.
+This is a popular, sometimes expensive fruit found in small quantities at local grocery stores or in boxes at fruit/vegetable markets.
 The flavor is tart and sweet at the same time, a bit like grape juice.

-It's a cross between a sugar apple and cherimoya.
-This large green fruit should be eaten when it gives slightly.
-Break it open and eat the white inside--its texture is soft and a bit grainy, but the flavor is a lovely mix of sweet and sour.
-Inside each section of the white fruit are large black seeds that you’ll have to spit out.Continue to 4 of 8 below.
+A cross between a sugar apple and cherimoya, this large green fruit should be eaten when it gives slightly.
+Break it open and eat the white inside—its texture is soft and a bit grainy, with the flavor a lovely mix of sweet and sour.
+Each section of the white fruit has large black seeds that you’ll spit out.

-Açaí (ah-sigh-EE) is a fruit from the Brazilian Amazon but has become famous internationally for its antioxidant properties.
+Açaí (ah-sigh-EE) is a fruit from the Brazilian Amazon which has become famous internationally for its antioxidant properties.
 While it can be found fresh in some parts of Brazil, in most places the frozen pulp is eaten.
-Many locals in Brazil will order a bowl of cold açaí pulp, sometimes with bananas and granola.Continue to 5 of 8 below.
+Many locals in Brazil will order a bowl of cold açaí pulp, sometimes with bananas and granola.

 Mousse de maracujá (Moo-see dzee mah-rah-ku-ZHA) is a popular dessert in Brazil, and for very good reason.
-This light mousse is typically made with sweet condensed milk and passionfruit juice, then topped with a light layer of passionfruit with seeds.
-It's a rich, very flavorful fruit dessert that you can enjoy in many restaurants, cafes, and buffets.Continue to 7 of 8 below.
+This light mousse is typically made with sweet condensed milk and passionfruit juice, then topped with a thin layer of passionfruit with seeds.
+It's a rich, highly flavorful fruit dessert that you can enjoy in many restaurants, cafes, and buffets.

-Guava is also made into a delicious paste called goiabada.
-It's guava, sugar, and water that's cooked down to a consistency similar to a thick fruit leather but softer.
-It's inexpensive and keeps for a long time, so it makes a good gift to bring back to a friend.
-It's often served as a dessert with a plain white cheese, especially queijo Minas; this combination is called Romeo e Julieta because supposedly guava and white... cheese make the perfect pair, just like Romeo and Juliet.Continue to 8 of 8 below.
+Guava is also made into a tasty paste called goiabada—guava, sugar, and water cooked to a consistency similar to a thick fruit leather, but softer.
+Since it's inexpensive and keeps for a long time, it makes a good gift to bring back to a friend.
+It's often served as a dessert with a plain white cheese, especially queijo Minas; this combination is called Romeo e Julieta because supposedly the two make the perfect pair, like Romeo and Juliet.